 Warthogs are so-named thanks to their warts.
 That’s pretty obvious!
 However, their ‘warts’ aren’t warts at all.

-These are actually growths which are normally mostly cartilage, and sometimes bone.
+They are actually growths which are normally mostly cartilage, and sometimes bone.

-Speaking of bone, warthogs share a lot of similarities with elephants in the sense that they have huge tusks.
+Warthogs share a lot of similarities with elephants in the sense that they have huge tusks.
 This is one of the best ways to tell a warthog and other types of boar apart.

 Warthogs have impressive lifespans.
 You’ll generally expect a porker to live up to between 15 and 20 years old in the wild.